We’re often asked, “What are the best writing books?” In this post, we shine a spotlight on our absolute favorite books on writing.

 What to read: Ideally, you should be reading both books on mechanics and structure.
 But the books on the mechanics of language will likely bore you to death right now.
 It’s far better for you to learn structure and good thinking habits early, and work on the mechanics later.

 Think of it from an editor’s point of view: A poorly written but well-structured piece of writing can be polished.
 A poorly structured and poorly written piece is a nightmare, and rarely worth the editing effort it demands.
-The writer doesn’t understand his topic, hasn’t thought it through with clarity and is clueless on how to engage the reader.
+The writer doesn’t understand his topic, hasn’t thought it through with clarity and is clueless on how to engage their ideal reader.

 2. The Competent Writer